future-architect/eslint-plugin-vue-scoped-css/docs/rules/no-unused-keyframes.md

 pageClass: "rule-details"
 sidebarDepth: 0
 title: "vue-scoped-css/no-unused-keyframes"
-description: "Reports the `@keyframes` is not used in Scoped CSS."
+description: "disallow `@keyframes` which don't use in Scoped CSS"
 ---
 # vue-scoped-css/no-unused-keyframes

-> Reports the `@keyframes` is not used in Scoped CSS.
+> disallow `@keyframes` which don't use in Scoped CSS

 - :gear: This rule is included in all of `"plugin:vue-scoped-css/recommended"`, `"plugin:vue-scoped-css/vue3-recommended"` and `"plugin:vue-scoped-css/all"`.